nikhilsurfingaus/nikhilsurfingaus/README.md

 ## Hi there!
-My Name is Nikhil, a Pending Proffesional Hours Graduate Software Engineer from the University of Quensland.
+My Name is Nikhil, a Pending Proffesional Hours Graduate Software Engineer from the University of Quensland Australia.

 I'm passionate within the area of Frontend & Full Stack Web Development as well as the emergence of Web3 within Layer 1 Blockchain Platforms.